maxmilin83/bytetrack/README.md

 ### 3. Calorie Target Tracking

-- Set a daily calorie target.
+- Set a daily calorie target by updating your profile.
 - Visual progress display shows how close users are to reaching their goal.

 ### 4. Manual Entry